Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzePrebuiltDocument.md

 # Analyze with the prebuilt document model

-This sample demonstrates how to analyze key-value pairs, entities, tables, and selection marks from documents using the general prebuilt document model.
+This sample demonstrates how to analyze key-value pairs, tables, and selection marks from documents using the general prebuilt document model.

 To get started you'll need a Cognitive Services resource or a Form Recognizer resource.
 See [README][README] for prerequisites and instructions.